starr-dusT/dotfiles/provision/additional-setup.md

 The following documents some NixOS setup that wasn't automated.

+## Sops-nix

+Encrypted keys for various aspects of the config are stored in `./secrets/secrets.yaml` to the required key for decryption must be placed at `~/.config/sops/age/keys.txt`.

 ## Wireguard Client

 Wireguard is nice for a home vpn.
 NixOS setus up all of the configurations for